fateemaazaahraae/ft_printf/README.md

-# ft_printf
-This is a 42 Network printf project
+This is printf project (1337BG - 42 Network)